hightechu/hightechu-discord-bot/GETTING_STARTED.md

   npm run start
 ```

+You will now be able to interact with your bot locally!
+You can use the `!help` command to see a list of commands.

 ## Optional Configuration

 These are optional configurations that you can perform to customize your Discord Bot.

-### Prefix
+### Production Prefix

 You can update the prefix for interacting with your Discord Bot.
 Currently to interact with the Discord Bot you would type `!command`.
-However, you can instead configure the interaction to be `!bot command`.
-This is helpful if you have multiple Discord Bots in a server.
+However, you can instead configure the interaction to be `&command`.

-Note: HighTechU Students working in a team will want to change the Discord Bot prefix for each Bot in the server.

-### Step 1: Update the prefix in the `config.json` file.
+#### Step 1: Update the prefix in the `config.json` file.

 from